We accept PayPal, Visa & Mastercard

 The Triumph of Love clearly demonstrates the ageless

-is steadfastly against women joining the retreat (except for his
+against women joining the retreat (except for his uptight sister, Leontine, who helps run the place), Leonide dons a male

-disguise of a man, calling herself Phocion, and brings along her
+disguise, calling herself Phocion, and brings along her saucy maid

-servant Corine, under the alias Hermidas.
-Phocion proceeds to woo all
+Corine, under the alias Hermidas.
+Phocion proceeds to woo all the

 her/him.
 Hermocrate sees through the disguise so Phocion convinces